Table of Content

 The Indian financial market is full of numerous investment opportunities that can offer higher returns with low-risk exposure.
 Furthermore, when you diversify among various asset classes, the risk factor decreases.
 One of the best ways, along with the equity market, is leveraging various Options Trading strategies to trade Options.
 They are contracts that grant the holder the right but do not bind them, to either buy or sell a sum of some underlying asset at or before the contract expires at a fixed price.

-Suppose you are holding the shares of ABC company currently trading at Rs 1,500, or you are planning to buy the shares with a view that the price will go up soon.
+Suppose you are holding the shares of ABC company currently trading at Rs 1,500, or you are planning to buy the shares with a view to the price going up soon.
 However, you also want to protect your capital in case the prices go down from the current levels.
-In such a case, you can implement the Collar Options Strategy, which would look like the below:
+In such a case, you can implement the Collar Options Strategy, which would look like the following:

 Net Premium: Rs 100 (200-100).